MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/add-chart.md

 ---
-title: "Add a chart to a webpage in a portal | MicrosoftDocs"
+title: "Add a chart created in a model-driven app to a webpage in portal"
 description: "Instructions to add a chart created in a model-driven app to a webpage in the portal."
 author: sandhangitmsft
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom:
-ms.date: 01/29/2020
+ms.date: 07/14/2020
 ms.author: sandhan
 ms.reviewer: tapanm
 ---